Nurse Practitioner Jobs

 Nurse Practitioner Education Requirements

 A nurse practitioner must pursue a high level of education in order to become licensed in the field.
 First, the prospective nurse practitioner must complete a four-year undergraduate degree, and then move on to obtain a Master of Science in Nursing or a Doctor of Nursing Practice degree.
 These pathways teach nurse practitioners about communication, patient care and medication management.
 After acquiring the necessary degrees, a nurse practitioner must become licensed as a RN (registered nurse).
 They must also obtain state certificates as well as a national license to practice medicine.
 An NP can choose to specialize in an area that will give them an edge against their competitors.
+For a full list of the skills and competencies required for such a role, check out our nurse practitioner skills list.

 Nurse Practitioner Job Market